Dogs Available For Adoption Now

 8. Low-maintenance – At some point in our lives, we want to simply relax with a loyal roommate.
 This dog has got the personality and the good soul to be that best friend.

-She would prefer to be your one and only, she’s had some unfortunate experiences with other dogs while at PACC.
+She would prefer to be your one and only, and a home with adults would be ideal, please.
 She is available to adopt or foster.

 Astrid-